 Objectives for Goal 1:

-This group will be working to provide professional development for teachers and administrators integrated and aligned across middle school, high school and community college instruction, including externships, support for web-based networks and integrated professional development for academic and CTE Instructors.
+This group will be working to provide professional development for teachers and administrators integrated and aligned across middle school, high school and community college instruction, including externships, support for web-based networks and integrated professional development for academic, dual-credit credentialing and CTE Instructors.

 Tactics for Goal 1:

 We will enhance the teachers professional development through co-supervision of students involved in challenges through the learning exchange.
+For this we will Piggyback on the pre-existing competition held by Illinois Academy of Science.

+1.2 We will explore obstacles to getting high school teachers credentialed to teach dual-credit courses as there is often issues in having qualified instructors when not available from the community college.
+In Health Sciences anatomy and physiology is often problem but dual-credit is a concern which cuts across the Learning Exchanges.

+1.3 Establish new relationships based on best practice looking at policies and issues to see if something can be done to alleviate issues with CTE, perhaps a certificate program in lieu of an entire master’s program.

 Goal 2: Provide awareness and guidance about various tools that assist students with personalized education plans and transitions to post-secondary academic and training programs.

 Objective for Goal 2: